Mkarandi/Assignments/README.md

 Open Banking is the use of Application Programming Interfaces (APIs) to share consumer's financial data to trusted third parties who will then use this data to provide financial products and services.
 For this case study, we will focus on Cash App.

 ### **History**
-Cash App is a mobile payment service developed by Block, Inc. (formely Square Inc.) in October 2013 and named 'Square Cash' as a P2P (peer-to-peer) payment service similar to close comeptitors such as Venmo, Google Pay, Apple Pay and Paypal amongst others.<br>At it's inception, the application afforded users the ability to transfer money to other individuals, pay for goods and services and bill payments.
+Cash App is a mobile payment service developed by Block, Inc. (formerly Square Inc.) in October 2013 and named 'Square Cash' as a P2P (peer-to-peer) payment service similar to close competitors such as Venmo, Google Pay, Apple Pay and Paypal amongst others.<br>At it's inception, the application afforded users the ability to transfer money to other individuals, pay for goods and services and bill payments.
 In later years, services within the application have expanded to include receipt of direct deposit payments and ACH payments. <br>In recent years, users can now buy and sell  cryptocurrency through the platform and also invest in stocks and ETFs within the application commission free.
 The platform also allows it's users to file taxes through it's acquisition on Credit Karma Tax in November 2020.

 ### **Services**